Al Hilal (film)

 Al Hilal (Judgement of Allah) is a 1935 Urdu/Hindi costume drama film.
 It was the debut directorial venture of Mehboob Khan.
 He went on to become "one of the pioneer directors of Indian Cinema".
 The film is thought to be inspired by Cecil B. DeMille's The Sign of the Cross.
 The film was produced by Sagar Movietone.
 The director of photography was Faredoon Irani.
 The music composer was Pransukh Nayak with lyrics by Munshi Ehsan Lucknavi.
 It starred Kumar, Indira, Yakub, Sitara Devi, Kayam Ali and Mehboob Khan.
 The film depicted fictionalised history in the form of a Roman-Arab conflict, with the son of the Ottoman Empire being captured by the Roman army and his escape from them.

 Plot

-Set in the Ottoman Empire it deals with the Caesar's (Pande) army and their skirmishes with the local Muslim rulers.
+Set in the Ottoman Empire, it deals with the Caesar's (Pande) army and its skirmishes with the local Muslim rulers.
 The Sultan's (Asooji) son Ziyad (Kumar) is arrested by the Roman army.
 The Roman princess Rahil falls in love with him.
 A Muslim maid Leela (Sitara Devi) and the princess help him escape.
-What follows are long chase scenes and fights which ultimately led to success for Ziyad and his people.
+Long chase scenes and fights follow, which ultimately lead to success for Ziyad and his people.